The University Housing Behavior Process directly connects to the University Housing Contract signed by each resident.

 The goal of BASICS Level 1 is to reduce harmful consumption and associated problems in students who use alcohol or marijuana.
 This evidence-based program provides students the opportunity to examine their use of alcohol or other drugs in a confidential and non-judgmental setting.
 It is specifically tailored for college students and combines cognitive behavioral skills with motivational enhancement.
 BASICS Level 1 includes two sessions, including a two-hour group session and a one-hour individual personalized feedback session with a trained graduate student facilitator.
 The facilitator will provide the student with personalized feedback about their substance use based on information shared by the student through discussion, reflection activities and survey questions.
 A range of options about ways to reduce risks for harm will be explored and, if the student is interested, a plan will be developed.
 If indicated, efforts are made to connect students with on- or off-campus resources for additional support.
 The program does not provide a diagnosis of substance abuse or dependence.
 Goodfaith participation is expected during the program.
 The fee for students mandated to BASICS Level 1 is $75.
 The program is free for voluntary UWM students.
-Registration information is at: uwm.edu/ace.
-For more information, contact the Norris Health Center Office of Health Promotion & Wellness at 414.229.3712 or at AODresources@uwm.edu.
+Registration information is at: uwm.edu/basics.
+For more information, contact the Student Health and Wellness Center Office of Health Promotion & Advocacy at AODresources@uwm.edu.

 REFERRAL TO BASICS II

-REFERRAL TO NORRIS HEALTH CENTER COUNSELING SERVICES
+REFERRAL TO STUDENT HEALTH & WELLNESS CENTER COUNSELING SERVICES

 REVOKE HOST PRIVILEGES